In Poland right after World War II, a French physician (Lou de Laage, The Wait) discovers a Catholic convent filled with pregnant nuns.

 Reaction & Thoughts:

-Sensitively directed by Anne Fontaine (Coco Before Chanel and Chloe) from a screenplay by Fontaine, Sabrina B. Karine, Pascal Bonitzer, and Alice Vial, The Innocents is not really about religion and/or faith.
+Sensitively directed by Anne Fontaine (Coco Before Chanel and Chloe) from a screenplay by Fontaine, Sabrina B. Karine, Pascal Bonitzer and Alice Vial, The Innocents is not really about religion and/or faith.
 This is about how crisis brings out the best/worst in people.
 It also deals with the consequences of war.

-Most fascinating is how the movie tells the story from the point of view of two opposites: the agnostic doctor is pitted against the convent’s most outspoken nun (Agata Buzek, 11 minutes) — it’s a battle royale between agnosticism and theology.
+Most fascinating is how the movie tells the story from the point of view of two opposites: the agnostic physician is pitted against the convent’s most outspoken nun (Agata Buzek, 11 minutes) — it’s a battle royale between agnosticism and theology.
 The strong-willed women are slowly forced to meet in the middle, making a not-so-subtle point that wisdom lies between two extremes.

 There is also one great twist near the end of the movie — it’s one of those revelations that pulls the rug from under the audience’s feet.

 The leading ladies — de Laâge and Buzek — are superb.
 They are great adversaries.
 Their scenes together are charged with energy and intelligence.
 Also starring Agata Kulesza (The Mighty Angel) as Mother Superior, Joanna Kulig (Hansel & Gretel: Witch Hunters) as Sister Irena, and Vincent Macaigne (Eden) as Samuel.

 This French-Polish-Belgian co-production raises important ethical questions.
 The fact that the film is based on actual events only adds to its greatness.
 The Innocents is a harrowing, unforgettable movie, definitely one of the best films of 2016.
 Highly recommended!
 Color, 115 minutes, Rated R.